Gabouin/Electric-lighter/CONTRIBUTING.md

 ---

-## ✅ What Contributions Are Welcome
+## What Contributions Are Welcome

 This is a hardware / maker project, so contributions can take many forms:

-### 🛠️ Design & CAD
+### Design & CAD
 - Improvements or optimisations to the 3D-printed enclosure (top/bottom shells).
 - Alternative enclosure designs (e.g., different button placement, rounded edges, belt-clip variant).
 - New accessories or add-ons (e.g., safety cap, lanyard ring, carrying case).

-### ⚡ Electronics
+### Electronics
 - Alternative wiring diagrams or circuit improvements.
 - Adding a low-battery LED indicator.
 - Implementing a timer or auto-shutoff circuit to prevent overheating.
 - Replacing the nichrome element with an alternative heating approach (e.g., ceramic element).
 - PWM control to regulate element temperature.

-### 📝 Documentation
+### Documentation
 - Fixing typos, grammar, or unclear instructions in the README or other docs.
 - Adding step-by-step assembly photos or an illustrated build guide.
 - Translating documentation into another language.
 - Improving the KiCad schematic readability or adding component annotations.

-### 🐛 Bug Reports & Issues
+### Bug Reports & Issues
 - Reporting fitment problems with the 3D-printed enclosure.
 - Pointing out errors in the wiring diagram or BOM (wrong values, incorrect links).
 - Suggesting improvements to the build instructions.

 ---

-## 🔨 What Still Needs to Be Done
+## What Still Needs to Be Done

-Here are open improvements that would greatly benefit the project — feel free to pick one up:
+Here are open improvements that would greatly benefit the project.
+Feel free to pick one up:

 - [ ] **Safety cap / cover** — Design a printed cap that covers the heating element when not in use.
 - [ ] **Low-battery indicator** — Add a simple LED circuit that signals when the battery is nearly depleted.
 - [ ] **Auto-shutoff** — Implement a timer (e.g., 555 circuit or small MCU) that cuts power to the element after a set time.
 - [ ] **Improved wire management** — Redesign the enclosure interior to better route and retain wires.
-- [ ] **Charging indicator** — Surface the TP4056 status LEDs through the enclosure so charge state is visible without opening the case.
+- [X] **Charging indicator** — Surface the TP4056 status LEDs through the enclosure so charge state is visible without opening the case. --> printing in transparent filament solve that problem.
-- [ ] **Illustrated assembly guide** — Add annotated photos for each build step in the README.

 ---